weiyuancheng931107/PD2_final_project/musicgenreclassifier/src/main/java/com/innerjudge/MusicStyle/MusicStyle.md

 # Drumsound Class Documentation

-This class contains programs of every pieces in the drum kit.
+This class contains programs of every piece in the drum kit.

 ---